 There is simply an enormous amount of good information available on a low saturated fat and high fiber diet.
-These can be accessed at usda.gov, eatright.org, amazon.com and every book store.
-Searching Google for high fiber and low fat diet can be useful.
+These can be accessed at usda.gov, eatright.org, amazon.com and every bookstore.
+Searching Google for high-fiber and a low-fat diet can be useful.
 In particular look for non-commercial sources.
 The low saturated fat, high fiber diet recommended for coronary heart disease patients is exactly what seems to be beneficial for inflammatory bowel disease patients.
-The American Heat Association has cookbooks and recipes that can be ordered on their web site, heart.org.
+The American Heart Association has cookbooks and recipes that can be ordered on their website, heart.org.

 a) Colon wall

 The typical Western-style, high saturated fat, high meat diet does 2 things that we know.
 First, it stimulates the production of excessive bile from the liver.
 In animals, this excess bile promotes the growth of certain bacteria in the colon which can cause a Crohn’s like inflammation in susceptible animals.
 This is bad enough.
 But the 2nd major thing that these saturated fats do is to induce a change in the makeup of the bacteria in the gut itself.
 Again, this leads to mild but definite inflammation in the colon wall.
 Just as important, the cells that line the colon weaken and allow bacterial materials to leak between the cells and accumulate in the blood.
 This is known as a leaky gut.
 People on a Western style, high-fat diet have a leaky gut.
 This is not desirable.